Trisomy 21 (Down Syndrome)

+Parents from around the world have helped their children with Trisomy 21, commonly referred to as Down syndrome, to move along the pathway to wellness.
 Using the programs developed by The Institutes, children diagnosed with Trisomy 21, or Down syndrome, have been able to significantly improve their ability to learn, to communicate, to solve problems and, in some cases, to perform at age level or above.

 Children with Trisomy 21, labeled as having Down syndrome, have a pattern of malformations that are pathogenetically related.
 It was believed that these genetic problems were the complete explanation as to why these children could not function as well as other children.
 As a result, it has been assumed that they could not be treated or helped.
 This is not the case.

 Down syndrome is a label rather than a diagnosis.
 A proper diagnosis describes where the problem exists, the degree of the problem, and the extent of the problem.
 It is necessary to treat the brain, where the problem actually exists to be successful.

 The Institutes presents courses for parents where they can learn how to successfully provide enrichment and opportunity at home to help their child progress.
 Learn More

 When parents return home to carry out the program, the staff of The Institutes provide the support parents need to carry out the program until their next visit to The Institutes.

 To learn more about our work with children diagnosed with Down syndrome please do one of the following: